 However, if the tenant agreed to the lawsuit or chooses not to answer before the judge rules on the court date, you can request the court for a default judgment.
 Depending on a judicial officer's schedule, a default judgment can take the judicial officer anywhere between a few days to a few weeks to issue it.
 Then, eviction proceedings can begin.

 Whether a landlord wins by a default judgment or via a successful court hearing, you’ll need to request the court for a Writ of Execution.
 These court papers will be the tenant’s final notice to leave.
-If they don’t leave within the notice period, the sheriff will have no option but to forcefully evict them.
+If they don’t leave within the notice period, the sheriff will have no option but to forcefully evict the tenant.

 We hope this post about the California eviction process was helpful.